Balaji-Sri-Ram/Weather-24-7/README.md

 # Weather-24-7
-This is the wheather website at 24/7
+This is the wheather 24/7 website.